mefferr/MT5-Ledger/README.md

 **View the market as a female Entity (Frame Control & Shit Tests)** Trading is like an interaction with a female.
 It is nature's ultimate shit test mechanism.
 The market is an erratic, highly perceptive entity constantly probing you to see if your projected frame is real, or if you are a fragile, insecure fraud who will collapse the second you face actual pressure - Exactly like a woman.

-When the market throws a sudden red candle against your position it's like when a woman is looking dead into your eyes dropping her compliance to zero and asking: *"Are you actually a solid grounded man who stands by his thesis or are you going to have a fucking panic attack and close this trade like a coward?"*
+When the market throws a sudden red candle against your position it's like when a woman is looking dead into your eyes dropping her compliance to zero and asking: *"Are you actually a solid grounded man who stands by his thesis or are you going to have a panic attack like a coward?"*

 The instinct of a weak beta trader is to fight the market.
 To argue with her.
 To impose his will through stubbornness - refusing to close a loser, moving stops, or getting angry and revenge trading when stopped out.
 This is a catastrophic, biologically repulsive error.
 Anger is a reaction and if you react to her chaos, she controls your internal state.
 You are bleeding subtextual value.
 You are showing that you need her validation (P&L) to feel okay.
 The market biologically repulses from traders who lack emotional sovereignty.
 She will take your money and give it to the guy who didn't flinch.